 Word Of The Day: Anachronism

-One of the themes that emerged from yesterday’s discussion of Machen’s ugly letter is the problem of anachronism.
-It has probably three senses and the one most relevant to this discussion is the expectation that earlier figures in history should know what . . .
+One of themes that emerged from yesterday’s discussion of Machen’s ugly letter is the problem of anachronism.
+It has probably three senses and the one most relevant to this discussion is the expectation that earlier figures in history should know what we . . .
 Continue reading →

 Of Calvin, Social Justice, And The Theology Of The Cross